-The board has the same powers conferred upon the board of commissioners in a commission-governed municipality pursuant to chapter 9-9.
-Except as otherwise provided in this chapter, the board shall be governed by the provisions of the law relating to a commission-governed municipality.
+The board has the same powers conferred upon the board of commissioners in a commission governed municipality pursuant to chapter 9-9.
+Except as otherwise provided in this chapter, the board shall be governed by the provisions of the law relating to a commission governed municipality.

 - 9-10-7.
-The duties and power of the mayor of any first or second class municipality employing a city manager shall be as follows: - (1) He shall beIs the presiding officer of the council or commission, and in municipalities having the aldermanic form of government he shall have, has the powers and duties of an alderman at large; - (2) He shall be Is the recognized head of the municipality for service of civil process and for military and ceremonial purposes; - (3) He mayMay take command of the police of the municipality, appoint special police, and govern the municipality by proclamation during times of public danger or emergency, and during such during which times he shall have such the mayor has

-1 the powers and authority to call for assistance , as are given to the mayor by as 2 provided in § 9-29-17; and 3 (4) He shallShall have such further other authority and perform such further other

-(4) He shall Shall have such further other authority and perform such further other duties as may be prescribed by ordinance or resolution not inconsistent with the provisions of this chapter, but in no case shall he may the mayor have the right of veto.
+The duties and power of the mayor of any first or second class municipality employing a city manager shall be as follows: - (1) He shall beIs the presiding officer of the council or commission, and in municipalities having the aldermanic form of government he shall have, has the powers and duties of an alderman at large; - (2) He shall beIs the recognized head of the municipality for service of civil process and for military and ceremonial purposes; - (3) He mayMay take command of the police of the municipality, appoint special police, and govern the municipality by proclamation during times of public danger or emergency, and during such during which times he shall have such the mayor has the powers and authority to call for assistance, as are given to the mayor by as provided in § 9-29-17; and - (4) He shall Shall have such further other authority and perform such further other duties as may be prescribed by ordinance or resolution not inconsistent with the provisions of this chapter, but in no case-shall he may the mayor have the right of veto.